-The Village Land Act makes provisions for three modes of adjudication namely; spot adjudication, village adjudication and district adjudication.
-This classification is important in relation to participation of local communities: (i) a person or persons who have applied to the village council for customary rights of occupancy initiate a spot adjudication.
+The village land Act No.5 of 1999 identifies three forms of adjudication, namely: spot, village and district adjudication.
+Adjudication relies in the participation of local communities in the following ways: (i) a person or persons who have applied to the village council for customary rights of occupancy initiate a spot adjudication.
 The village council has power to determine that request and to order for adjudication. (ii) Village adjudication may be initiated by application to the village council of not less than fifty villagers or at the village council's own motion.
 The village council recommends to the village assembly that a process of village adjudication be applied to the whole area or a defined portion of village land available for grants of customary rights of occupancy.
-On approval by the village assembly, the village council must begin the process as soon as possible. (iii) District adjudication or central adjudication may be ordered by the district council where the village assembly has so determined or where a complaint is made to the district council by not less than twenty persons with land to which village adjudication is being applied that the said adjudication it is open to the adjudication committee to record that two or more persons or group of persons are co-occupiers and users of land.
+On approval by the village assembly, the village council must begin the process as soon as possible. (iii) District adiudication or central adjudication may be ordered by the district council where the village assembly has so determined or where a complaint is made to the district council by not less than twenty persons with land to which village adjudication is being applied that the said adjudication is being applied improperly or unfairly.